avast/rabbitmq-scala-client/README.md

   hosts = ["localhost:5672"]
   virtualHost = "/"

-  name="Cluster01Connection" // used for logging AND is also visible in client properties in RabbitMQ management console
+  name = "Cluster01Connection" // used for logging AND is also visible in client properties in RabbitMQ management console

   ssl {
     enabled = false // enabled by default